d-x-s/vacbase/README.md

 Backend functionality was accomplished with JDBC and Oracle Database.
 The frontend was created with the JavaFX GUI toolkit.

-VacBase allows for both admin access and patient access, which is fantastic for streamlining the Vaccination process.
-An admin (like a nurse) is free to update information about Patients and store data about each Vaccination that takes place.
-Valuable data like Care Card numbers are hidden away from Patients who access the database, who are only able to view their own accounts and update only their personal information.
-Furthermore, patients can add details about any pre-existing conditions they may have, which is important for a nurse to know beforehand.
-VacBase was inspired by the recent COVID-19 crisis and was implemented more as a thought experiment than a serious application for real use.
+VacBase allows for both admin access and patient access, which is fantastic for streamlining the vaccination process.
+On the login page, the user can authenticate as either a patient or an admin.
+An admin (like a nurse) is free to insert, delete or update information about patients and vaccination facilities, and browse through available vaccines.
+Valuable data like patients’ care card numbers are hidden away from patients who access the database.
+Once they are logged in, a patient can only view and update their own personal information associated with their account.
+Furthermore, patients can add details about any pre-existing conditions they may have, which is important for a nurse to know before administering the vaccines.
+VacBase was inspired by the recent COVID-19 crisis and was implemented to aid health care workers in distributing vaccines effectively.

 # Queries:
 Insertion: